Sie können diesen Artikel auch auf Deutsch (German) lesen.

 We’re big fans of quiz maker tools that provide a library of quiz templates – providing inspiration and saving time for busy marketers.

+But LeadQuizzes’ templates are a good starting point.
 They cover a wide range of verticals from legal to health, sports to human resources – so you should be able to find something close to your particular use case.

 What quiz and poll formats does LeadQuizzes offer?